 - Should I stay or should I go?

-Can I encourage you to listen to Zach Williams’s new song “There Was Jesus” because it spoke to my heart and spirit?
+Can I encourage you to listen to Zach Williams’s new song “There Was Jesus” because it speaks to my heart and spirit?
 Do this one thing for me?
 Close your eyes and focus intently on the words of this song.
 Trust me?
 In all the times you think no one is there for you…There Was Jesus!

 Your Next Step